jobmthomas/Docker-Bigdata/README.md

 ## docker-compose.yml

 Run the docker compose file as  docker-compose up --build .
+This will brings up all necessary docker containers and you can start using it.
+The initial build will take considerably long time depends on your internet speed.
 The doctor compose contains 3 parts

 ### mssql-db: